 - Since 2011, the Public Education program has served over 40,000 people through educational programs held at USIP, online or in local communities, introducing them to the critical role the United States plays in reducing violent conflict around the world.

 - Each year, outreach activities bring USIP’s experts and resources to schools and communities in every state:

 - Contests for students engage at least 5,500 school-age Americans over the academic year.

-- Programs for educators directly reach over 500 teachers from across the U.S. each year.
+- Programs for educators directly reach over 500 teachers from across the United States each year.

 - Partnerships with national organizations connect USIP with diverse audiences nationwide, from students to retirees.

 The Public Education program brings USIP’s work to audiences across the United States.
-In 2018 alone, this included visits to schools and communities in Montana, Oklahoma, North Carolina, Illinois, Kansas, Missouri and Florida.
-Combined with onsite programs at USIP for visiting groups, virtual outreach activities, and flagship year-long programs for students and educators, USIP serves the American public in all 50 states.
+In the year before COVID-19, this included visits to schools and communities in over a dozen states—from Alabama to Alaska to Tennessee, and beyond.
+Combined with onsite programs at USIP, virtual outreach activities, and flagship year-long programs, USIP serves the American public in all 50 states.